 Dam: A mare we bought from Waggoner Ranch in Vernon Texas.
 She had Doc Bar, Hired Hands Cardinal and Poco Nifty Pep on her papers.
 Classy is as close as you can get to the great horses that founded the American Quarter Horse Association.
 He is our last son of Classical Silver.

 This beautiful big bay gelding is absolutely gorgeous.
 When Pete used to ride him on various ranches gathering and working cattle, everyone remarked that he was 'the best looking gelding they had seen'.
 Pete has not been in very good health and can no longer ride him.
-He feels bad that he is just standing out in the pasture and not being ridden.
-He would like to sell him to someone that will appreciate him and use him.
+He feels bad that he is just standing out in the pasture and not being ridden very often.
+Occasionally, someone takes him out and guides a trail ride or two off of him and then he gets turned right back out.
+Pete would like to sell him to someone that will appreciate him and use him.
 He needs a job.
 He is gentle and pleasant whether he is ridden every day or once a year.
 The young man riding young horses for us has ridden him several times and he has yet to make a mistake.
-One of our trail guides for our commercial trail rides has used him for a guide horse several times this summer.
-He is big and stout and can carry a big rider all day, every day.
+He is big and stout and can carry a good sized rider all day, every day.
 He is absolutely sound and healthy.
 As soon as I can, I will get picture of him and put them in here.